 The artist and the Shop Guru at Silver Falls, October 2014, and in Ireland at the Dublin Zoo, January, 2017.

 I really enjoy a whole lot of different techniques, which you’ll see on this site.
 Check out the WORK pages for what's new, and the popular items that are always in stock and customized.
 I keep thinking I'll pick a technique and stick to it, then something else piques my interest.
+That’s also why we’ve modified the business a bit, because we incorporate many things, and it’s not only glass that we provide anymore.
+Now we’re Copper Glass and Art.

 A little more information about my art...

-Recently I decided to make some changes, and have started graduate school, yes, at my age.
+Not that long ago I decided to make some changes, and have started graduate school, yes, at my age.
 It's already been a great learning process, and I've been posting some photos of the work I'm creating during my classwork.
 It will limit the time I spend at events, but I am still firing up the kilns while I'm in classes.
 I've already got some great ideas for what I'm hoping will be some very unique work!!

 Here's a change that I've made to my artist statement...